John le Carré: Threats to democracy

-In 2017, le Carré expressed concerns over the future of liberal democracy, saying "I think of all things that were happening across Europe in the 1930s, in Spain, in Japan, obviously in Germany.
+In 2017, le Carré expressed concerns over the future of liberal democracy, saying: "I think of all things that were happening across Europe in the 1930s, in Spain, in Japan, obviously in Germany.
 To me, these are absolutely comparable signs of the rise of fascism and it's contagious, it's infectious.
 Fascism is up and running in Poland and Hungary.
 There's an encouragement about".
 He later wrote that the end of the Cold War had left the West without a coherent ideology, in contrast to the "notion of individual freedom, of inclusiveness, of tolerance – all of that we called anti-communism" prevailing during that time.

 Le Carré opposed both U.S. President Donald Trump and Russian President Vladimir Putin, arguing that their desire to seek or maintain their countries' superpower status caused an impulse "for oligarchy, the dismissal of the truth, the contempt, actually, for the electorate and for the democratic system".
 Le Carré compared Trump's tendency to dismiss the media as "fake news" to the Nazi book burnings, and wrote that the United States is "heading straight down the road to institutional racism and neo-fascism".

-In Le Carré's 2019 novel Agent Running in the Field, one of the novel's characters refers to Trump as "Putin's shithouse cleaner" who "does everything for little Vladi that little Vladi can't do for himself".
+In le Carré's 2019 novel Agent Running in the Field, one of the novel's characters refers to Trump as "Putin's shithouse cleaner" who "does everything for little Vladi that little Vladi can't do for himself".
 The novel's narrator describes Boris Johnson as "a pig-ignorant foreign secretary".
 He says Russia is moving "backwards into her dark, delusional past", with Britain following a short way behind.
 Le Carré later said that he believed the novel's plotline, involving the U.S. and British intelligence services colluding to subvert the European Union, to be "horribly possible".

 Brexit

 Le Carré was an outspoken advocate of European integration and sharply criticised Brexit.
-Le Carré criticised Brexit advocates such as Boris Johnson (whom he referred to as a "mob orator"), Dominic Cummings, and Nigel Farage in interviews, claiming that their "task is to fire up the people with nostalgia [and] with anger".
-He further opined in interviews that "What really scares me about nostalgia is that it's become a political weapon.
+He criticised Brexit advocates such as Boris Johnson (whom he referred to as a "mob orator"), Dominic Cummings and Nigel Farage in interviews, claiming that their "task is to fire up the people with nostalgia [and] with anger".
+Le Carré further opined that: "What really scares me about nostalgia is that it's become a political weapon.
 Politicians are creating a nostalgia for an England that never existed, and selling it, really, as something we could return to", adding that with "the demise of the working class we saw also the demise of an established social order, based on the stability of ancient class structures".
-On the other hand, he said that in the Labour Party "they have this Leninist element and they have this huge appetite to level society."
+On the other hand, he claimed that the UK Labour Party has "this Leninist element and they have this huge appetite to level society."